tlg-sde-curriculum/nim/docs/nim/strategy.md

 {:toc}
 </details>

+## Winning position

+In normal play, the practical strategy to win at the game of _Nim_ is for a player to make a move that results in the remaining piles of items to have a _nim sum_ of zero.
+A player who's able to execute such a move in their turn is guaranteed to have such a move available in the next turn as well; as long as they continue to make moves satisfying this condition, a win can be forced.

+Conversely, a player who must take their turn when the nim sum of the remaining piles of items is already zero has no winning move; whatever move they make can be answered by a winning move from the opponent.

-## Optimal strategy
+## Nim sum

-The optimal strategy for normal play is to end each move so that the remaining items in all piles form a _nim sum_ of zero.
 The nim sum is the _binary digital sum without carries_ of the numbers of remaining items in all piles, or the _bitwise exclusive OR_ of those numbers.

 ### Bitwise XOR